|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Step #3: After Finishing Luke's Training

-On this track we discussed successive approximations.
-Successive approximations consist of setting subgoals, identifying triggers, and implementing the technique through behavior.
+In this section, we discussed successive approximations.
+Successive approximations consist of setting sub goals, identifying triggers, and implementing the technique through behavior.

-On the next track we will discuss accepting reality.
+In the next section, we will discuss accepting reality.
 Three techniques that we will discuss are gaining distance, describing the present, and disappearing to see reality.